ppeble/emissary-ingress.dev/content/en/docs/2.5/topics/running/statistics/envoy-statsd.md

 ## Using Prometheus StatsD Exporter as the StatsD sink

 <Alert severity="info">
-  $productName$ $version$ has an endpoint that has exposes statistics in a format that Prometheus understands natively.
+  Emissary $version$ has an endpoint that has exposes statistics in a format that Prometheus understands natively.
 If you're using Prometheus, we recommend configuring Prometheus to talk to&nbsp;
   <a href="../8877-metrics">the <code>:8877/metrics</code> endpoint</a>&nbsp;